sarchar/Bitmsg/README.md

 * -p : This will listen on the network for unencrypted, public messages.
 * -w key : This will listen on the network for encrypted (RC4) messages.
 You can specify '-w' multiple times.
 * -a key : This will listen on the network for encrypted (AES-128) messages.
 You can specify '-a' multiple times.
 AES-128 keys must be 16 bytes in length.
+* -b key : This will listen on the network for encrypted (AES-256) messages.
+You can specify '-b' multiple times.
+AES-256 keys must be 32 bytes in length.
+* -r file.key : This will listen on the network for encrypted (RSA + AES-256) messages.
+You can specify '-r' multiple times.
+RSA key files can be of any size.

-For example, "python msgwatch.py -p -w general -a mysecretkeyhello" will listen for messages that are encrypted with RC4 using the phrase "general" and with AES-128 using mysecretkeyhello.
+For example, "python msgwatch.py -p -w general -a mysecretkeyhello -r mykey.key" will listen for messages that are encrypted with RC4 using the phrase "general", with AES-128 using mysecretkeyhello, or messages delivered to the RSA public key associated with file.key.

 TODO
 ====